jamesqquick/auth0-react-workshop/README.md

-# Auth0 ♥️ React Workshop Code
+# Auth0 ♥️ React Workshop

 This repository is setup to facilitate a hands-on workshop with authentication in React using Auth0.